 But it’s not always as simple to just create one, you need to promote it, make it align with your marketing campaigns & also choose something that can’t backfire (i.e. asking questions that leave you open to trolling & ridicule).

-In a recent survey by Lithium 72% of customers expect brands to respond within an hour to complaints posted on Twitter.
+In a recent survey by Lithium 72% of customers expect brands to respond within an hour to complaints posted on X.

 Telstra in Australia are a great example of a company that responds quickly to issues via Social Media.

-ASOS in the UK has an official support channel on Twitter for issues, this helps keep issues off their main account but also shows transparency in how they handle support requests on Twitter.
+Spotify has an official support channel on Twitter / X for issues, this helps keep issues off their main account but also shows transparency in how they handle support requests on Twitter / X.

 This is perhaps one of the most underrated (and unused) techniques out there.
 Businesses often don’t leverage their own thank-you pages to grow various social channels.